make-all/tuya-local/README.md

 ---

 ### Warning
-Please note, this component has currently only been tested with the Goldair GPPH (inverter), GPDH420 (dehumidifier), and GCPF315 fan, however theoretically it should also work with GEPH and GPCV heater devices, may work with the GPDH440 dehumidifier and any other Goldair heaters, dehumidifiers or fans based on the Tuya platform.
+Please note, this component has currently only been tested with the Goldair GPPH (inverter heater), GPCV (convection heater), GPDH420 (dehumidifier), and GCPF315 fan, however theoretically it should also work with GEPH heater devices, may work with the GPDH440 dehumidifier and any other Goldair heaters, dehumidifiers or fans based on the Tuya platform.

 ---